viswanc/leaflet-spike/ReadMe.md

   * 2105  Added labels to the polygons.
   * 2354  Started hiding overflowing labels.
   * 2359  Started hiding the background image on higher zoom levels.

+* 180625

+  * 0814  GeoJSON files could be now now passed as a query string.
+  * 0934  Added labels to the points in GeoJSON.

+* 180626

+  * 0217  Prepared the app for a workable demo.